xjasonlyu/98tang_daysign/README.md

 ## How to use in [Qinglong](https://github.com/whyour/qinglong) (Recommended)

-1. Export cookies from Browser
+1. Export cookies from Browser (`Copy as Node.js fetch`)
-2. Add environment variables
+2. Add `FETCH_98TANG` env variable in Qinglong
-3. Add daysign.py to qinglong's script folder
+3. Add `ql repo https://github.com/xjasonlyu/98tang_daysign` as scheduled task and run it manually
-4. Set crontab / scheduled task
+4. The daysign task would be added automatically

 ## How to use in Actions